 Executive Director of Development and Alumni Affairs

 The Executive Director of Development and Alumni Affairs will lead the advancement enterprise including: philanthropic development, major gifts, annual fund and alumni relations and any special campaigns.
-This position has the primary responsibility for developing and implementing strategies to ensure that the College implements an aggressive, creative and successful fundraising program to meet or exceed the near and long-term fundraising goals for the university.
+This position has the primary responsibility for developing and implementing strategies to ensure that the College implements an aggressive, creative and successful fundraising program to meet or exceed the near and long-term fundraising goals for the College.
 This position offers advancement opportunity for successful performance.

 DUTIES AND RESPONSIBILITIES: